lianyh/MultiDCoX/README.md

 <br />
 <br />
 <br />
-Please contact the author of this program Herty Liany, email: e0146315@u.nus.edu if you encountered any problems in running the program or to report the errors.
+Please contact the author of this program Herty Liany, email: e0146315@u.nus.edu if you encountered any problems in running this program or to report the errors.
 Thank you.
 <br />#This program is Free for Non-Commercial Use.#Copyright Year(2017)